ishiland/python-geosupport/README.md

 ```

 ### Known Issues
-* The single address input is experimental to issues.
+* The single address input is experimental and subject to issues.
+Contributions to this feature are welcome.

 ### TODO
 * Improve single address input parsing